hermonochy/Rescueland/The Planet File.md

 Population: The number of inhabitants

-Atmosphere: The main gases of the atmosphere
+Atmosphere: The main gases the atmosphere consists of

 General: General information

 ## Factions

 There are various factions among the multiverse.
-These abriviations will signify which one the planet belongs to.
+These abriviations will signify which faction the planet belongs to.

 - Rescueland Empire = R